-Within time, web accessibility brought with it a whole host of benefits and motivations which go beyond just avoiding being sued, digital accessibility has become from a moral duty and a social commitment to one of the principles of modern marketing and businesses.
+Web accessibility entails a whole host of benefits and motivating factors which go beyond just avoiding being sued.
+Digital accessibility has become a moral duty and social commitment to one of the principles of modern marketing and businesses.

 The Americans with Disabilities Act (ADA) has been on the books for nearly thirty years.
 Even though it doesn’t mention websites anywhere, Title III of the ADA has been interpreted by U.S. courts and affirmed by the Department of Justice in late 2018 to apply to websites.